Louise Dahl-Wolfe

-Louise Dahl-Wolfe (November 19, 1895 – December 11, 1989) was an American photographer.
+Louise Emma Augusta Dahl-Wolfe (November 19, 1895 – December 11, 1989) was an American photographer.
 She is known primarily for her work for Harper's Bazaar, in association with fashion editor Diana Vreeland.
+At Harper's Bazaar she pioneered a new standard in color photography.

 Background

-Louise Emma Augusta Dahl was born November 19, 1895 in San Francisco, California to Norwegian immigrant parents; she was the youngest of three daughters.
+Louise Emma Augusta Dahl was born November 19, 1895, in San Francisco, California, to Norwegian immigrant parents; she was the youngest of three daughters.
 In 1914, she began her studies at the California School of Fine Arts (now the San Francisco Institute of Art), where she studied design and color with Rudolph Schaeffer, and painting with Frank Van Sloan.
 She took life drawing, anatomy, figure composition courses and other subjects over the next six years.
-After graduating, Dahl-Wolfe worked in designing electric signs and interiors.
-In 1921, Dahl-Wolfe met with photographer Anne Brigman, who inspired her to take up photography.
+After graduating, Dahl worked in designing electric signs and interiors.
+"That's when I became interested in photography", she said, "because I was so bored".
+In 1921, Dahl met with photographer Anne Brigman, who inspired her to take up photography.
 Her first dark-room enlarger was a makeshift one she built herself, which used a tin can, an apple crate, and a part of a Ghirardelli chocolate box for a reflector.
 She studied design, decoration and architecture at Columbia University, New York in 1923.
-From 1927 to 1928, Dahl-Wolfe traveled with photographer Consuelo Kanaga, who furthered her interest in photography.
-Her first published photograph, titled Tennessee Mountain Woman, was published in Vanity Fair (U.S. magazine 1913–36).
-In 1928 she married the American sculptor Meyer Wolfe, who constructed the backgrounds of many of her photos.
+Following the death of her mother in a car accident in 1926, from 1927 to 1928, Dahl traveled in Europe and North Africa with photographer Consuelo Kanaga, who furthered her interest in photography.
+While on her travels she met the American sculptor Meyer Wolfe.
+They married in 1928 and he constructed the backgrounds of many of her photos.
+Dahl-Wolfe shared her husband's interest in sculptural form and from the 1920s, her photographs demonstrate a concern with architecture, antiquity and negative space.
+Her first published photograph, known as Tennessee Mountain Woman, was published in November 1933 under the title The Smoky Mountaineer in Vanity Fair (U.S. magazine 1913–36).